level-level/ll-cookie-wall/readme.txt

 == Changelog ==

 = 0.3.0 =
+* Correctly redirects url with multiple query args '?foo=bar&you&me'
+* Loading all JS and CSS from the server instead of CDN
 * Fixed that both server configs use '/cookie-wall'.
 You may need to update your server config.
-* Loading all JS and CSS from the server instead of CDN
+* Use correct text-domain

 = 0.0.1 =
 * Initial release.